 to my LPC home page!

-I am a tenured English instructor at a California community college, Las Positas College, as well as a scholar of the racial formation of identity in the United States and Europe, particularly Ireland.
+I am a tenured English instructor at a California community college, Las Positas College, as well as a scholar who researches the racial formation of identity in the United States and Europe, particularly Ireland.
 If you are a student in one of my classes, please feel free to review these materials to learn a little bit more about me--you will see why I choose the themes that I do for my courses!
-If you are a teacher, I would love to hear from you if you are interested in discussing English acceleration in the community college system, SLOs, my course themes, or my research.
+If you are a teacher, I would love to hear from you if you are interested in discussing my course themes or my research.
 My working manuscript, developed out of my dissertation research, is entitled "Engaging Whiteness: Transatlantic Narratives of Nineteenth-Century Irish Racial Identity."
 For the spring semester of 2017, I will be teaching American Studies on a Fulbright grant, but I will still be checking email, if sporadically.

 Ph.D. in English